MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_play.md

 # Entity Documentation - minecraft:behavior.play

-`minecraft:behavior.play` allows the mob to play with other mobs by chasing each other and moving around randomly.
+`minecraft:behavior.play` compels the mob to play with other mobs by chasing each other and moving around randomly.

 > [!NOTE]
 > This behavior can only be used by the `villager` entity type.